Syffe/docs/docs/source/actions/queue.rst

        itself.
 The user account **must** have already been logged in Mergify dashboard once and have **write** or **maintain** permission.

+   * - ``merge_conditions``
+     - list of :ref:`Conditions`
+     -
+     - The list of ``conditions`` to match to get the queued pull request merged, In case of speculative merge pull request, the merge conditions starting by ``check-`` are evaluated against the temporary pull request instead of the original one.

    * - ``merge_method``
      - string
      - ``merge``